Unstable classes of metric structures: Introduction and Preliminaries

 \begin{dfn} A \emph{homogeneous metric monster} is a metric structure of cardinality $\lam^*$ which is strongly homogeneous in the following sense: every partial function $f \colon A \to \FC$ (with $A \subseteq \FC$ of cardinality less than $\lam^*$) which preserves positive existential formulae (see \cite{ShUs837}, Definition 2.13), can be extended to an automorphism of $\fC$. \end{dfn}

-\begin{rmk} If $\FC$ is a homogeneous metric monster then it is a monster metric space as defined in \cite{ShUs837}, Definition 2.17 for $\Delta(\fC) = $positive existential formulas. \end{rmk}
+\begin{rmk} If $\FC$ is a homogeneous metric monster then it is a momspace (monster metric space) as defined in \cite{ShUs837}, Definition 2.17 for $\Delta(\fC) = $positive existential formulas. \end{rmk}

-From now on, $\FC$ will denote monster metric space (unless stated otherwise).
+From now on, $\FC$ will denote a monster metric space (unless stated otherwise).
 The reader can assume without almost any loss of generality that it is a homogeneous metric monster.
 All elements, tuples, sets, will be taken inside $\fC$.
 The finite diagram of $\FC$ will be denoted by $D$.
 By ``types'' we will always mean $D$-types, which in case of a homogeneous monster is just the collection of all positive existential types.
 By ``formula'', we always mean a $\Delta(\fC)$-formula, which in case of a homogeneous monster is simply a positive existential formula.

-Let $K$ be the class of all almost elementary submodels of the monster $\fC$, $K^c$ the class of complete such (as defined in \cite{ShUs837}, Definition 2.19).
+Let $K$ be the class of all almost elementary submodels of the monster $\fC$, $K^c$ the class of complete such models (that is, almost elementary submodels of $\fC$ which are complete with respect to the metric of $\fC$; see also \cite{ShUs837}, Definition 2.19).
 We will call elements of $K$ \emph{premodels} and elements of $K^c$ \emph{models}.

 We recall the definition of approximations of formulae and types (see more in \cite{ShUs837}, section 3):

 \begin{dfn} \begin{enumerate} \item For a formula $\varphi(\bar x)$ possibly with parameters, we define $\varphi^{[\varepsilon]}(\bar x) = \exists \bar x'(\varphi(\bar x') \wedge \bold d(\bar x,\bar x') \le \varepsilon)$.
 So $\varphi^{[\varepsilon]}(\bar x,\bar a) = (\exists \bar x')[\bold d(\bar x,\bar x') \le \varepsilon \wedge \varphi(\bar x',\bar a)]$. \item For a type $p$, define $p^{[\varepsilon]} = \{(\bigwedge_{\ell < n} \varphi_\ell)^{[\varepsilon]}:n < \omega$ and $\varphi_0,\ldots,\varphi_{n-1} \in p\}$. \end{enumerate} \end{dfn}